-The monastic complex, which overlooks the bay, dates back to the 10th century and has a magical atmosphere.
-Take your time to visit each single room and to enjoy the breathtaking view from the terrace.
+The monastic complex overlooks the bay, dates back to the 10th century and has a magical atmosphere.
+Take your time to visit every single room and to enjoy the breathtaking view from the terrace.
 You can have lunch at the characteristic restaurant on the beach or take your own food and have a picnic on the shore.

-Finally, for those who love nature and trekking, Portofino offers beautiful paths into the wildness of its National Park, also know as Monte Portofino.
+Finally, for those who love nature and trekking, Portofino offers beautiful paths into the wildness of its National Park, also known as Monte Portofino.

 This is a protected area since 1935 and offers several paths through woods, rural settlements and fishing villages, rich in art and history.
 The kids will love exploring the park; this is, for example, one path that can be walked by families with children as well:

 The difference in altitude: 300m